 Takata has known since at least 2004 that its airbag inflators could rupture and spew metal debris, but it waited until 2015 to formally acknowledge the safety risk and issue a nationwide recall.

-Victims of exploding Takata airbags are citing similar causes of action in personal injury lawsuits filed against the company.
+Still, victims of exploding Takata airbags continue to file personal injury lawsuits against the company.

 Defective Airbag Inflators Can Explode, Spray Shrapnel

 Airbag-related injuries and even deaths are not unheard of.
 The safety devices are deployed with an explosive outburst that, on rare occasions, breaks noses and bones, and causes spinal injuries.
 But the injury risk is mostly limited to short-statured people, children, and the elderly.
 Generally, the number of lives saved and injuries prevented through airbag use far outweighs the slight risk they pose.

 Takata is the only airbag maker that uses the volatile chemical ammonium nitrate as inflator propellant.

 Takata airbags are a different story entirely.
 A design defect with the airbag inflator—a metal cartridge containing chemical propellant—can cause the inflator to rupture and shoot out metal shards.
 To date, Takata airbag shrapnel has killed 16 people worldwide and injured at least 150.

 A Democratic Senator described the deadly Takata airbag flaw as “in effect a live hand grenade in front of a driver and a passenger.”

 Takata uses the volatile chemical ammonium nitrate as inflator propellant.
 It is the only airbag maker to do so.

 An independent testing lab has determined that the ammonium nitrate can destabilize when exposed to heat and humidity over the long-term, and that problems with the inflator assembly might allow moisture to seep in.